Moisés Caicedo: 2021: Transfer and first appearances

-On 1 February 2021, Caicedo joined English side Brighton & Hove Albion on a four and a half year deal, for an undisclosed fee.
+On 1 February 2021, Caicedo joined English side Brighton & Hove Albion on a four-and-a-half-year deal, for £4 million.

-On 10 February 2021, Caicedo made his first appearance in Brighton’s first-team matchday squad in Brighton’s 1–0 away loss against Leicester City in the FA Cup, where he was an unused substitute.
+On 10 February 2021, Caicedo made his first appearance in Brighton's first-team matchday squad in Brighton's 1–0 away loss against Leicester City in the FA Cup, where he was an unused substitute.

-He made his debut for Brighton on 24 August starting in the EFL Cup second round away fixture at Cardiff City where he set up Andi Zeqiri’s first Albion goal in the 2–0 win.
+He made his debut for Brighton on 24 August starting in the EFL Cup second round away fixture at Cardiff City where he set up Andi Zeqiri's first Albion goal in the 2–0 win.